Skip to Content

 Gamble Poolside to Gain Access

-Don’t want to pay a cover charge or rent a cabana?
-There are a number of Las Vegas pools that offer poolside gaming – As long as you indicate that you’re there to play, the staff must grant you access.
+There are pools both on the Strip and Downtown that offer poolside gaming – As long as you indicate that you’re there to play, the staff has to let you in.

 I recently showed up at Golden Nugget’s Tank, was asked for a room key, let them know I was going to be playing the tables, and in I went.
 Easy peasy.